josephwilk/strangeloop2014/instruments/readme.md

 The most walked make our journey easier, but there is nothing stopping you going off on your own.

+### Sonic Pi

+While Sonic PI just works with OS x it is a contained editor and audio environment.
+Which means you need to do nothing other than install the DMG http://sonic-pi.net/files/Sonic-Pi-Mac-v2.0.1.dmg and you have your instrument and everything setup.

 ### Vim

 Plugins for interacting with a REPL with Clojure: